 I happened to see a twitter post recently of Coach Nick Saban, during a practice session coaching drills.
 Here is a man who is arguably the most successful coaches in modern day football.
 He has been doing this for so long, that he could easily take a step back and release, but instead he looked like a first year coach grinding it out.
 I have read numerous times about Coach Paul “Bear” Bryant was driven back the fact he remembered his childhood.
 He had a great fear of losing that drove him.
 Others like Tom Landry who was said to be an “engineer” type coach, who was so detail oriented that some players said you had to really embrace what he was teaching, to play in his flex defense.
 No matter what type of coach or situation you are in, the “grind” of coaching can take its toll on all of us.
 What is at the core of the “grind?”

 Through years of coaching we can fall into ruts, instead of blazing the trail when we first entered coaching.
 The drive and determination can easily fade not intentionally, but through circumstance and instances.
-To not sound trivial or even comical, the Rocky movie series can be applied into what I will be discussing in this post.
+To not sound trivial or even comical, the Rocky movie series can be applied into what I will be discussing in this post, and if you’re interested in football, you can even start gambling online for this in sites like slot online indonesia and others.
 We all know the story how the character trained hard and beat the odds, won the title, but then after he experienced the “good life,” the character lost his way.
 He had to regain the “eye of the tiger.”
 Basically what once made us feel safe is actually driving us insane.

 So what gets us back to a hungry person who has the “eye of the tiger?”